 At first glance, it seems like this alternative to Intercom isn’t even trying to be a customer service solution.
 Its homepage talks about leads, pipelines, and sales right up front while its feature list includes such mysterious things as ‘account-based marketing’, ‘conversational emails’, and bots.

 Don’t worry, though.
 As any other all-in-one customer communication tool, Drift offers standard features like live chat, knowledge base, and email automation.
 It’s just that they either call them differently or don’t market them as aggressively as sales-dedicated features.

 Here are Drift’s core features:

-- Live Chat for real-time communication with customers
+- Live Chat for real-time communication with clients

 - Drift Help for creating a self-help knowledge base for your website or app

-- Drift Video for recording and sharing sales and demo videos
+- Drift Video chat for recording and sharing sales/demo clips

 - Drift Email for sales email automation

 - Meetings for booking demos or any other calls right in a chat window

 Basically, Drift offers so many sales and marketing features that you probably haven’t even known you need them before you see them on their website.
 But that is just the tip of the iceberg.